mikeq1225/CascadeTechAssesment/README.md

 # Technical Assessment
 NOTE: The majority of the work for this position will be using JS with ES6 syntax.
 ## Overview
 Please complete this exercise with node.js and ES6.
 This exercise is intended to take no longer than 4 hours.
 Please limit the detail of your solution with that time in mind.
-Please include a README with your detailing your solution.
+Please include a README with your submission detailing your solution.

 For example,
 ```